 \begin{definition} Let $X$ be a toric variety.
 The function

 is the stringy $E$-function of $X$.
 The number

 is the stringy Euler number. \end{definition}

 The stringy $E$-function can be defined using motivic integrals, see \cite{Batyrev2} and \cite{Veys}.
-By \cite[Theorem 3.4]{Batyrev2}, $E_{st}(X,u ,v)$ do not depend on the resolution.
-In our setting, $E_{st}$ depends only on the variable $z:=uv$, and we will write $E_{st}(X, z)$ instead of $E_{st}(X, u,v)$.
+By \cite[Theorem 3.4]{Batyrev2}, $E_{\st}(X,u ,v)$ does not depend on the resolution.
+In our setting, $E_{\st}$ depends only on the variable $z:=uv$, and we will write $E_{\st}(X, z)$ instead of $E_{\st}(X, u,v)$.

-In section \ref{sec:InterpretationResolutionSing} we will use a modified version of the stringy $E$-function in order to compute the geometric spectrum of a polytope.
+In Section \ref{sec:InterpretationResolutionSing} we will use a modified version of the stringy $E$-function in order to compute the geometric spectrum of a polytope.